Geopacifica disputes Encinitas’ contract award

-Encinitas’ recent award of a major engineering services contract to a Rancho Bernardo-based firm is being disputed by the firm with which the city has done business with for 24 years.
+Encinitas’ recent award of an major engineering services contract to a Rancho Bernardo-based firm is being disputed by the firm with which the city has done business with for 24 years.

 The City Council unanimously awarded a three-year contract for engineering inspection services related to private development projects to Infrastructure Engineering Corporation.

-That contract was previously held by Geopacifica Inc., which had contracted with the city for a variety of services since 1994.
-Geopacifica submitted the lowest bid out of four contractors for the inspection services contract, but city staff recommended Infrastructure Engineering Corporation.
+That contract was held by Geopacifica Inc., which had contracted with the city for a variety of services since 1994.
+Geopacifica submitted the lowest bid out of four contractors for the inspection services contract, but city staff recommended IEC.

-Carolyn Batiste, Geopacifica’s president, said this week that she was disappointed by the city’s decision and investigating whether the firm has any legal redress.
+Caroline Batiste, Geopacifica’s president, said this week that she was disappointed by the city’s decision and investigating whether the firm has any legal redress.

 “If we weren’t providing a good service, then I agree, we shouldn’t be there,” she said.
 “But all I ask for is a fair playing field, and are asking the city to look into that.”

-Encinitas, like many other cities, relies on firms like Infrastructure Engineering Corporation and Geopacifica for services such as inspection, planning and engineering.
+Encinitas, like many other cities, relies on firms like IEC and Geopacifica for services such as inspection, planning and engineering.
 The employees work at the city but oversight and compensation are done by the contracting firm.

 Geopacifica’s bid included the cost of three inspectors and one part-time manager at a cost of $632,760 a year.
-Infrastructure Engineering Corporation’s contract, which covered the cost of two inspectors, one supervisor inspector and a part-time manager, would cost about $900,000 the first year, and escalate to $917,000 and $936,000 in years two and three, or $2.75 million over the three years.
+IEC’s contract, which covered the cost of two inspectors, one supervisor inspector and a part-time manager, would cost about $900,000 the first year, and escalate to $917,000 and $936,000 in years two and three, or $2.75 million over the three years.

 The other two firms, KOA Corp. and EsGill, LLC, bid $2.5 million and $2.27 million, respectively.